Zortrax3D/MarlinZortraxM200/README.md

 ---
 ## Serial communication
-To connect serial user interface (Octo Print or other using Raspberry PI or UART converter and PC) you can use debug header on the motherboard.
+To connect serial user interface (OctoPrint or other using Raspberry PI or UART converter and PC) you can use debug header on the motherboard.
 You will need to solder connector by yourself.

 Pinout of the **DEBUG** header described below:
 -	NRST